SoRePeSi/ETE_2021_DesApp_PONG/README.md

+# PONG game made for school in early 2021

 On the starting and ending screen, press SPACE to play.

+Player1: W/S
+Player2: UP/DOWN keys

-Control the player on the left with W and S and the player on the left with the UP and DOWN keys.
-The player who scores 10 goals first wins.
+The player who first scores 10 goals wins.